 The Company has been a party to three collaboration agreements with Allergan.
 The March 2003 collaboration originally provided for a three-year research term, which was extended by the parties through March 2013.
 Pursuant to this agreement, the Company received an aggregate of \$19.5 million in payments, consisting of an upfront payment, research funding and related fees, through the conclusion of the collaboration in March 2013.
 The Company's two ongoing collaboration agreements with Allergan involve the development of product candidates in the areas of glaucoma and chronic pain.
-Under the glaucoma collaboration, the Company had received an aggregate of \$9.9 million in payments as of December 31, 2014, and is eligible to receive up to an aggregate of \$15.0 million in additional payments per product upon the achievement of development and regulatory milestones.
-Under the chronic pain collaboration, the Company had received an aggregate of \$10.0 million in additional payments upon the achievement of development and regulatory milestones.
-The Company also is eligible to receive royalties on future net product sales worldwide, if any, under each of the two ongoing collaboration agreements with Allergan.
-The Company recognized revenues, consisting of research funding, milestone and related fees, from its collaboration agreements with Allergan of \$40,000, \$571,000, and \$1.1 million during each of the years ended December 31, 2014, 2013, and 2012.
+Under the glaucoma collaboration, the Company had received an aggregate of \$9.9 million in payments as of December 31, 2013, and is eligible to receive up to an aggregate of approximately \$15 million in additional payments per product upon the achievement of development and regulatory milestones.
+Under the chronic pain collaboration, the Company had received an aggregate of \$10.5 million in payments as of December 31, 2013, and is eligible to receive up to an aggregate of \$10 million in additional payments upon the achievement of development and regulatory milestones.
+The Company also is eligible to receive royalties on future product sales worldwide, if any, under each of the two ongoing collaboration agreements with Allergan.
+The Company recognized revenues, consisting of research funding, milestone and related fees, from its collaboration agreements with Allergan of \$571,000, \$1.1 million and \$1.1 million during each of the years ended December 31, 2013, 2012, and 2011.

 In March 2009, the Company entered into a collaboration agreement with Meiji Seika Pharma.
 In July 2012, the Company and Meiji Seika Pharma jointly decided to discontinue the development program that was being pursued under the collaboration, and the collaboration agreement was terminated pursuant to its terms.
-Under the collaboration agreement, the Company had received \$3.0 million in non-refundable license fees as well as payments for the reimbursement of development costs that it had incurred during the collaboration.
+Under the collaboration agreement, the Company had received \$3 million in non-refundable license fees as well as payments for the reimbursement of development costs that it had incurred during the collaboration.
 Payments received from Meiji Seika Pharma were deferred and recognized as revenues using a contingency-adjusted performance model over the estimated period of the Company's performance.
 Upon the termination of this collaboration agreement and the end of the Company's related performance obligations, the Company recognized as revenue the remaining deferred revenue from this collaboration during the third quarter of 2012.
-The Company recognized revenues relating to this collaboration of \$3.2 million during the year ended December 31, 2012.
+The Company recognized revenues relating to this collaboration of \$3.2 million and \$505,000 during the years ended December 31, 2012 and 2011, respectively.